-Although you’ll be anxious to see the difference Purina ONE can make in your dog, please allow 7 - 10 days to ease the transition from your dog’s current food.
-Each day, simply feed a little less of the previous food and a little more Purina ONE until you’re feeding Purina ONE exclusively.
+Although you'll be anxious to see the difference Purina ONE can make in your kitten, please allow 7 - 10 days to ease the transition from your kitten's current food.
+Each day, simply feed a little less of the previous food and a little more Purina ONE until you're feeding Purina ONE exclusively.
 This gradual transition will help avoid dietary upsets.

 No Supplements Necessary

-Purina ONE provides 100% complete and balanced nutrition.
+Purina ONE provides 100% complete and balanced nutrition for the growth of kittens and reproducing females in stages of gestation and lactation.
 There is no need to add vitamins, minerals or other supplements, unless specifically directed by a veterinarian.

 Fresh Water, Proper Diet & Veterinary Care

-Be sure to provide fresh water in a clean container for your dog daily.
-Proper diet, exercise and veterinary care are the best ways to keep your dog healthy.
-If your dog hasn’t had a check-up in the past year, please make an appointment today.
+Be sure to provide fresh water in a clean container for your kitten daily.
+Proper diet, exercise and veterinary care are the best ways to keep your kitten healthy.
+If your kitten hasn't had a check-up recently, please make an appointment today.

 Metabolizable Energy (ME)